arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/tutorials/vidor-gsvhdl/content.md

 ## The Vidor 4000 and Verilog

 Unfortunately, there's no easy way to program the Intel Cyclone 10 FPGA on the Vidor board.
-Arduino announced a graphical tool that lets you combine pre-defined Verilog IP-blocks to build a larger FPGA project, but this tool has not yet been released.
-Luckily, there is a way for experienced users to utilize Verilog to configure the FPGA.
+But experienced users can utilize Verilog to configure the FPGA.
 To do this, you'll need the Arduino IDE, [Intel Quartus Prime 18.1](https://fpgasoftware.intel.com/18.1/?edition=lite&amp;platform=windows) (or newer), and a tool that converts the compiled files for the FPGA.

 The official program is available in this [Vidor 4000 repository on GitHub](https://github.com/vidor-libraries/VidorBitstream/tree/release/TOOLS/makeCompositeBinary).
 However, I used an [alternative VidorFPGA version](https://github.com/wd5gnr/VidorFPGA) as well as the accompanying Verilog project I'll use throughout this article.